profxj/ocea200/README.md

-# ocea200
+# Ocean Science Classes

-Ocean Sciences 200 by JXP
+by JXP